Last Updated on January 5, 2022 by Scott Charleboix

 “There are over 4 million mom blogs in the U.S. alone.
 Today’s bloggers have to be savvy and competent.
+This post provides you with 30 easy ways to get eyes on your blog.
 The good news is that if you make your first 1,000 monthly page views, you’re way ahead of the pack.”
 Gina Badalaty – Web Hosting Secret Revealed.

 I have the program but most of the time it works in the background and I hardly ever use it.
 That is until now.
 I also have a program called Google Analytics.
 It gives me a cursory snapshot of information.
 The screenshot below is pulled automatically into your dashboard if you have the plugin.
 You can quickly see the daily # of sessions, pageviews, average session duration, and bounce rate and the percentage increase or decrease for the previous 30 days.

 Navigating over to the button for See all reports in “Go to the Analytics Dashboard provides slightly a little more information.
 With the free version you can’t change the parameters and until now the number of page views and session views (in the graphs) looked relatively the same (despite the difference in numbers).

 I’m a big fan of the Television Reality Show called Shark Tank.
 I remember one episode in particular that the Sharks were grilling someone because he didn’t know his numbers.
 In a week, I’ve been blogging for three months without a good foundation with where I stood at any given point.
 That needs to change (if you don’t know your numbers – like me at this point) so that you know what needs to be changed to make any necessary adjustments.

 I looked up the average number of page views that should be on a blog and a good range to be in is in the neighborhood of more than 1,000 page views per month.
 This was a wake-up call for me to get busy and step it up that much more and look at other things for improvement.